-The solenoid plunger is hung at one end of the balance arm and its weight is partially counterbalanced by a spring at the opposite end.
+The solenoid plunger is hung at one end of the balance arm and its weight is partially counter-balanced by a spring at the opposite end.
 The solenoid exerts an upward pull on the plunger, the amount of pull depending upon the voltage applied to the solenoid.
 By adjusting the pull on the spring, the arm can be brought to a balance position for various voltages.
-Voltages above this value will close the left hand contact and voltages below this value will close the right hand contact.
+Voltages above this value will close the left hand contact (the one closest to the solenoid) and voltages below this value will close the right hand contact.
 The tension on the spring is varied by a rack and pinion having a self-locking micrometer adjustment.

-Adjusting thumb screws and lock nuts are provided on the stationary contacts and compounding coil cores so that the limits within which the relays operate may be changed.
-In addition, set screws are provided to positively hold the compounding coil cores in position after adjustments have been made.
+Adjustment thumb screws and lock nuts are provided on the stationary contacts and compounding coil cores so that the limits within which the relays operate may be changed.
+In addition, set-screws are provided to positively hold the compounding coil cores in position after adjustments have been made.